 It is typical for neighborhood health studies to define study subject’s residential neighborhood as a 1 Km radius circle around the home (1 Km radial buffer) or the space accessible within 1 Km distance from the home in all directions along the street network (1 Km street network buffer).
-We are using the GPS data to test how well these neighborhood definitions align with the extent of neighborhood space actually accessed by the study subjects.
+We used the GPS data to test how well these neighborhood definitions align with the extent of neighborhood space actually accessed by the study subjects.

 The figure below shows GPS data collected from within 1 Km of a home (1 Km radial buffer), with each day worth of GPS colored coded and the 1 Km street network buffer shown in blue.

 Figure 1.
 Example of GPS readings with the residential neighborhoodWe used GIS tools to define the minimal polygon that contains the GPS points falling within the 1 Km radial buffer (blue area in Figure 1) and compared the neighborhood areas that fall within this polygon to the areas with 1 Km of the home that do not fall within the polygon.
 We found that on average residents of New York City utilize significantly less neighborhood space than would be assumed using a 1 Km radial buffer to define a neighborhood.
 The GPS data showed that residents preferentially use areas of their neighborhood that are more walkable.
 We also found that intersection density is one of the key predictors of how much area within a neighborhood is used by its residents.